mikecinnamon/MLearning/[ML-01] What is machine learning?.md

 **Machine learning** (ML) takes place when the AI agent learns from data how to perform its task.
 We operationalize the learning process as follows.
 We design a **model**, which can be as simple as a single equation, or as complex as **GPT-4**.
 This model has a set of **parameters**.
 The number of parameters can be high (GPT-4 is said to have 1.76 trillion parameters), so it is often unclear what their specific role is.
 Then the learning process consists in using the data to find the **optimal values** for the parameters.

 Instead of talking about "learning", a statistician would say that he is **fitting** the model to the data, or **estimating** the parameters of the model.
-This terminology is used in the Python package that we will use in the first part of this course, **scikit-learn**.
+This terminology is used in the Python library that we will use in the first part of this course, **scikit-learn**.

 Finding the optimal parameter values is also called **training**.
 The data used for training the model are then the **training data**.
 A major issue with training a model is that the parameter values that are optimal on the training data may be suboptimal on data that have not been involved in the training, so that the model underperforms in real applications.
 This is the **overfitting** problem.

 To assess the potential overfitting, the model is tested on different data, which are then called **test data**.
 This is **model validation**.
 Validation is needed for models whose complexity allows them to overfit the data.
 Overfitting is a fact of life for many machine learning algorithms, *e.g*. for those used to develop **neural network models**.
-So, validation is integrated in the learning process of those models.
+So, validation is integrated in the learning process for these models.

 ## Supervised and unsupervised learning

-In machine learning, based on the structure of the data used in the training process, it is usual to distinguish between supervised and unsupervised learning.
-Roughly speaking, **supervised learning** is what the statisticians call prediction, that is, the description of one variable ($Y$), in terms of other variables (the $X$'s).
-In the ML context, $Y$ is called the **target**, and the $X$'s are called **features**.
+In machine learning, it is usual to distinguish between supervised and unsupervised learning.
+Roughly speaking, **supervised learning** is what the statisticians call prediction, that is, the description of one variable ($Y$) in terms of other variables (the $X$'s).
+In the ML context, $Y$ is called the **target**, and the $X$'s are called the **features**.
 The units (they can be customers, products, etc) on which the features and the target are observed are called **samples** (this term has a different meaning in statistics).

 The term **regression** applies to the prediction of a (more or less continuous) numeric target, and the term **classification** to the prediction of a categorical target.
 In **binary classification**, there are only two target values or **classes**, while, in **multi-class classification**, there can be three or more.
 A **classifier**, or classification model, predicts a probability for every class.